By Fabien Gaussorgues

-- Select a lab with an ISO17025 certification issued by a reputable organization, or use a famous international lab.
+- Select a lab with an ISO 17025 certification issued by a reputable organization, or use a famous international lab.

 - Smaller, local labs are often cheaper than international labs.
 Some local labs are suitable for very standard tests, but are generally not recommended for very specific tests (for instance, checking the chemical composition of a compound).

-- A laboratory’s fees can start from less than 100 USD for a simple test, and can exceed 100,000 USD (with certification lead times of 6 months) for multinational safety regulations.
+- A laboratory’s fees can start from less than 100 USD for a simple test, and can exceed 100,000 USD (with certification lead times of 6 months) for advanced safety regulations.
 Careful planning and budgeting is a critical part of the process.